 Over fifteen (15) years of service - 176 hours per year.

-11.1.2 For permanent part-time workers: a proportional equivalent based on the assigned number of hours worked per week as compared to those worked by a full-time worker.
+- 11.1.2 For permanent part-time employees: a proportional equivalent based on the assigned number of hours worked per week as compared to those worked by a full-time employee. - 11.2 Maximum Accrual